-This Order, which aligns with the State Public Health Officer Order of June 11, 2021, continues to place certain safety requirements on individuals, including masking requirements in some settings, consistent with federal and state rules.
-And it places some requirements on businesses and government entities, such as a general requirement to report positive cases in the workplace and in schools, a new and much more limited requirement for signage, and a proof of vaccination or testing negative for COVID-19 requirement to admit people to attend indoor mega-events largely consistent with state rules.
-Also, this Order includes best practice recommendations to reduce COVID-19 risk, but not requirements, for individuals, businesses, and government entities.
+In addition, this Order continues some requirements on businesses and government entities, such as a general requirement to report positive cases in the workplace and in schools, a requirement for signage, and a proof of vaccination or testing negative for COVID-19 requirement to admit people to attend indoor mega-events largely consistent with state rules.
+Also, this Order includes best practice recommendations to reduce COVID-19 risk for individuals, businesses, and government entities.